bhadreshdesai/app-java/README.md

     When I subtract 10 from 15
     Then the result should be 5
 ```
-Run the test by exexuting the following command in the gitpod terminal.
+Run the test by executing the following command in the gitpod terminal.
 ```
 ./gradlew check
 ```